KhitamSakijha/BankSystem_UI/README.md

 3. Compile the main source file.

-4.Login using the default credentials (e.g., Admin / 1234).
+4.Login using the default credentials:

+Username: khitam

+Password: 1234

-##🧠Key Takeaways
+## 🧠Key Takeaways
 Designed a modular architecture using Classes to ensure code maintainability and scalability.

 Applied Security Best Practices by implementing logic-level encryption.